 Sec.
-26. G.S.
+25. G.S.
 115C-238.31(a) reads as rewritten:

 "(a) Local school administrative units are encouraged to implement extended services programs that will expand students' opportunities for educational success through high-quality, integrated access to instructional programming during nonschool hours.
-Extended services programs may be incorporated into building-level_school improvement plans developed in accordance with G.S.
-115C-238.3.
+Extended services programs may be incorporated into building-level-school/emprovement_plans developed in accordance with G.S.
 115C-105.22.
 To implement extended services programs, local school administrative units may request waivers of State laws, regulations, and policies in accordance with Part 4 of this Article.
 Calendar alternatives include, but are not limited to, after-school hours, before-school hours, evening school, Saturday school, summer school, and year-round school.
 Instructional programming may include, but is not limited to, tutoring, direct instruction, enrichment activities, study skills, and reinforcement projects."

 Sec.
-27. G.S.
+26. G.S.
 115C-276(q) reads as rewritten: